-4.2.5 Visiting Artist-, Writer-, Scholar-in-Residence; Visiting Ranked Faculty special faculty status of Visiting Artist-, Writer-, or Scholar-in-Residence or Visiting Ranked Faculty.
+4.2.5 Visiting Artist-, Writer-, Scholar-in-Residence; Visiting Ranked Faculty

+Fontbonne University may appoint artists, writers, scholars and other distinguished individuals to the special faculty status of Visiting Artist-, Writer-, or Scholar-in-Residence or Visiting Ranked Faculty.
 They are appointed by the Vice President for Academic Affairs after consultation with the appropriate departmental chairperson.
 All such faculty are hired on term appointments for a limited period of time with no intent or expectation of on-going employment.
 Such appointments may be full-time, pro-rata, or per-course depending upon the needs of Fontbonne University.